Foot Measuring Guide

 How to Measure Your Foot Length, Width & Instep (Volume)

-To get an accurate measurement, the ICS Foot Measuring Tool allow you to measure your feet by using Inches, Fractions or Centimeters.
+To get an accurate measurement, the ICS Shoe Size Converter (below) allow you to measure your feet by using Inches, Fractions or Centimeters.

 Things you will need